-This Gluten Free Coconut Cake is the ultimate cake for coconut lovers.
+This 3-layer Gluten Free Coconut Cake is the ultimate cake for coconut lovers.
 It’s made with coconut milk, coconut oil, and shredded coconut, plus it’s filled with coconut custard and topped with toasted coconut.

 YOU GUYS.
 It’s my birthday again!

-It seems like I just celebrated 29 again with my Gluten Free Funfetti cake.
 I love birthdays, just not that added year every time it rolls around.
 I mean, I still kind of feel like I’m young.
 I still feel like that 22 year old that likes to have fun.
 Only now I have two little kids, two dogs, and a house to take care of so “fun” has an entirely different meaning.

 And then when I’m actually around 22 year olds, I remember – oh yeah.
 I’m definitely NOT 22 years old anymore.
 They seem so young.
 So energetic.
 So responsibility-free.
 Their natural red highlights aren’t turning white.
 They can stay up past midnight and not pay for it for the next two-three days.
 They’re not constantly saying things like “Please don’t pick your nose with Elsa’s feet” or “Please stop licking the door” or even “Please don’t poke your sister with your popsicle”.